Aman-vijay/AskPdf/README.md

 ##  Overview

 This project is a similar to Google NotebookLM clone that allows users to:
-- Upload large PDF files upto 50 mb with built-in viewing capabilities
+- Upload large PDF files (up to 10MB)
 - Interact with documents through an intelligent chat interface
 - Receive efficient responses with minimal token usage
 - Navigate documents through clickable citations